Middle Tennessee vs. Old Dominion NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Middle Tennessee and its opponents have gone over the current 50-point total in six of nine games (66.7%) this season.
+- Middle Tennessee and its opponents have combined to score more than 49.5 points in six of nine games this season.

-- So far this season, 60% of Old Dominion's games (6/10) have had more combined points than Saturday's total of 50.
+- Old Dominion's games have gone over 49.5 points in six of 10 chances this season.

-- Saturday's total is 7.5 points lower than the two team's combined 57.5 points per game average.
+- The combined points per game average of the two teams, 57.5, is 8.0 points above Saturday's over/under.

-- The Blue Raiders and their opponents have scored an average of 57.6 points per game in 2021, 7.6 more than Saturday's total.
+- Blue Raiders games this season feature an average total of 57.6 points, a number 8.1 points higher than Saturday's over/under.

 Middle Tennessee Stats and Trends

-- Middle Tennessee is 4-0-1 against the spread and 5-1 overall in games when it records more than 28.0 points.
+- Middle Tennessee is 4-0-1 against the spread and 5-1 overall in games when it puts up more than 28.0 points.

-- When Middle Tennessee picks up more than 357.9 yards, the team is 2-0-1 against the spread and 2-1 overall.
+- Middle Tennessee is 2-0-1 against the spread and 2-1 overall when the team churns out over 357.9 yards.

 - This year, the Blue Raiders have turned the ball over 18 times, eight more than the Monarchs' takeaways (10).